Medium-Place/SDEV_220_Final_Project_Team3/README.md

 # SDEV_220_Final_Project
-Repository for the final project for Software Development
+Repository for the Software Development (SDEV 220) Final Project.

+Link to the home page of the application: https://ckiefer.pythonanywhere.com/